Thank You for Choosing BATA

 - Show consideration and respect for other passengers and their environment:

 o Limit carry-on bags to what you can carry in a single trip and store them securely at your feet.

 - Collapse strollers, or similar wheeled devices, and store under your seat.

-The following is prohibited on all BATA buses and property:
+The following is not allowed on any BATA buses and property:

-- Possessing hazardous or dangerous items, including weapons.
+- Possession of hazardous or dangerous items, including weapons.